15 Cool Attractions & Local Spots to Check Out in Houston On Your First Visit

 The Menil Collection

-Your admission ticket will also grant you entry to The Menil Collection’s rotating galleries of photography, paintings, drawings, and mixed-medium artwork.
+The free admission ticket grants entry to The Menil Collection’s rotating galleries of photography, paintings, drawings, and mixed-media artwork.
+The art museum is open from Wednesday to Sunday between 11 am and 7 pm.

 Gerald D. Hines Waterwall Park